 Processing your package/subscription order

 Tickets will be allocated in date order of receipt.
 Seats are subject to availability.
 Your credit card will be debited or your cheque banked on receipt of your subscription application.
 Please let our team know if you have any specific seating requests when booking.
 The team will seat you as close as possible to these requests and will attempt to call you if there are no seats available in the specified area.
 If we are unable to speak to you, or no seating requests are received then you will be seated based on previous bookings.
 If there are no previous bookings, then our team will seat you in the best available seats within the selected pricing reserve.
 Tickets will be posted within five working days of receipt of your booking.
 It can take 10 working days for you tickets to reach you via Australia Post.
 Tickets will be posted to the primary contact listed on the booking form.

 Paying by instalment

 For bookings made during the subscription priority period, if paying by credit card, payment for your subscription can be split over two instalments.
-Queensland Symphony Orchestra will take half of the cost of your booking, plus deferment fee of $7, transaction fee and any donation, upon receipt of your booking.
-Please note that your second instalment will automatically be deducted on Monday 2 December 2019 without further notice from Queensland Symphony Orchestra.
+QSO will take half of the cost of your booking, plus deferment fee of $15, transaction fee and any donation, upon receipt of your booking.
+Please note that your second instalment will automatically be deducted on Monday 11 January 2021 without further notice from QSO.
 When paying in instalments your tickets will be posted to you after the final payment is taken.
-Paying by instalment is not available when booking online.

 Choose to add extra tickets to concerts to bring friends and family or to add to your set series.
 If you wish to sit together you may have to relinquish your renewable seats for that specific concert.
 Please complete the ‘Extra Tickets’ column on the booking form.
 These tickets are at Choose-Your-Own 3+ subscriber rates.